+Step-by-step instructions for how to play Terraforming Mars.
 Terraforming Mars is the award-winning engine-building strategy board game launched in 2016.
 The game is pretty intense and will take a few hours of your life, but if you are willing to make the investment it is worth it.
 It is incredibly well balanced and a leader in its field.
 The game is for 1 – 5 players and will run around 2 – 3 hours per game.
 This guide is for the 2 – 5 player game, there is also a solo version that is amazing and outlined toward the end of the article.
-This is how to play Terraforming Mars.
+This is our definitive guide to how to play Terraforming Mars.

 Players take the role of a corporation duking it out with other players to make the most money-making the planet inhabitable.
 Using a mixture of the resources steel, titanium, plants, energy, heat and mega credits, you need to build up your production machine to get bigger and better stuff.
 Working with other players to raise the temperature, oxygen and water levels to inhabitable levels, you also want to slip in a big flashy action or vainly claim a big award to get you some victory points along the way.

 HOW TO PLAY TERRAFORMING MARS – STEP BY STEP